High Voltage Three Phase Load Banks

-Cressall installs a new load bank for testing the Royal Navy’s latest aircraft carriers
+Cressall installs a new 3 phase load bank for testing the Royal Navy’s latest aircraft carriers

 The resistor was supplied as a naturally cooled system mounted on the dockside to minimise noise levels and save on auxiliary power requirements when running as the energy used to operate conventional forced cooled systems would be significant.

 Actual load steps: 375kW, 750kW, 1400kW, 2100kW and 3 x 4200kW, each one 11kV 3 phase.

 This 84MW three phase load bank — the largest ever produced by Cressall — is installed at the Rolls-Royce development facility in Montreal, for testing gas turbines.
 The 60-metre long load bank is cooled entirely by convection and so is silent in use, an important consideration in this suburban location.
 It is suitable for both 13.8 kV/60 Hz and 11kV/50 Hz, allowing turbines for markets outside North America to be developed and tested alongside domestic products.

 As well as protecting the nearby residential area from intrusive noise, the use of convection cooling instead of fans means that there are no motors to freeze up during the harsh Canadian winter.